watsonwork/watsonwork-developer-docs/guides/V1_ActionsEvents.md

 ### Client Action Handlers

-Client Action Handlers allow your App to deliver a user experience to a Watson Work Services client.
-You will need to register a call back URL that the client can invoke for specified actions so that the client can recognize and enable your action for users.
-Once a user invokes your action through the client, your App can access context.
+Directly handling a user action allows your App to deliver a user experience via a Watson Work Services client.
+You will need to register a call back URL that the Work Services client will present typically in a browser/webview context such as a window, iframe, etc. The Work Services client implementation chooses what user gestures and where in the user experience these user actions take place by adhering to a known list of supported user actions by Watson Work Services.
+The app's handler will get a token code which it will use to obtain context corresponding to the type of action the user took.

 Here’s the flow for client action handlers